 Applicants for advanced standing must be in good standing at a law school that is both a member of the American Association of Law Schools (AALS) and approved by the American Bar Association (ABA).
-We begin processing applications for advanced standing are available beginning May 1.
+Applications for advanced standing are available beginning May 1.
 We do not start processing transfer applications until June.
 All applicants for advanced standing must apply by June 15.
 Applications must be complete by July 1 with all required documents (see JD Transfer Checklist below).
 Applicants for advanced standing will not be reviewed until we have received transcripts for both fall and spring semesters of the first year of law school.
-Decisions are made on a rolling basis beginning in June.
+Decisions are made on a rolling basis beginning in mid-June.
 Students enrolled in a part-time or evening division program at any time during their first year of study are not eligible to apply for transfer to Penn Law.

 Transfer applicants are not eligible for need-based financial assistance (grants) or Penn Law merit scholarships.

 Transfer applicants are not eligible for an application fee waiver.